Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

 \subsection{UrQMD}

-The UrQMD\footnote{Available at \url{www.urqmd.org}.}~\cite{Bass:1998ca,Bleicher:1999xi} (Ultra-relativistic Quantum Molecular Dynamics) model is based on the propagation of hadrons according to Hamilton's equation of motion, as derived from the Ritz variational principle.
+The UrQMD\footnote{Available at \url{www.urqmd.org}.}~\cite{Bass:1998ca,Bleicher:1999xi} (Ultra-relativistic Quantum Molecular Dynamics) model is based on the propagation of hadrons according to Hamilton's equation of motion as derived from the Ritz variational principle.
 The model allows to obtain the full time evolution of the collision, from the initial state to the final particles.
 The decoupling of the particles from the system is governed by their individual scatterings.
-The propagation uses relativistic kinematics and includes all $n$-particle correlations, as is typical for QMD-type models.
-This differs from test-particle-based approaches, which solve certain Boltzmann-type equations and therefore only allow 1-particle distribution functions to be obtained (meaning that they do not propagate particle correlations).
-UrQMD includes potential interactions of Skyrme type, but it can also include other potentials.
-It allows for the use of soft and hard potential interactions.
-Current data suggest that hard potentials, meaning a stiff equation-of-state, is appropriate at low energies ($\sqrt{s_{NN}} < 7$ GeV), while a soft equation-of-state with momentum dependent nucleon-nucleon interactions is favored at higher collision energies \cite{Hillmann:2018nmd}.
-Hadrons interact according to a 2-particle collision term involving elastic interactions and inelastic reactions.
-The inelastic reactions include resonance creation and decay as well as string formation and fragmentation.
-At very high energies ($\sqrt{s_{NN}} > 50$ GeV), the model uses \pythia{} to account for hard scatterings.
-The table of included hadrons typically extends up to 3~GeV in mass, depending on the particle type.
-The latest version includes charm degrees of freedom, although charm production has only been benchmarked in the low-energy range ($\sqrt{s_{NN}} < 7$ GeV).
-Generally, applying such a model set-up leads to a natural transition from the central collision area to the periphery of the interaction zone.
-This is often referred to as the core--corona transition, because it leads to substantial thermalization in the central region due to high interaction rates.
-Then, it naturally transforms into single nucleon-nucleon interactions towards the edges of the collision zone.
+The propagation uses relativistic kinematics and includes, as usual for QMD-type simulations, all $n$-particle correlations.
+This is different from test-particle based approaches that solve certain kinds of Boltzmann-type equations and therefore only allow 1-particle distribution functions to be obtained (meaning that they do not propagate particle correlations).
+UrQMD includes potential interactions of Skyrme type (but other potentials can also be included), and allows using soft and hard potential interactions.
+The current data suggest that hard potentials, meaning a stiff equation-of-state, is appropriate at low energies ($\sqrt{s_{NN}} < 7$ GeV), while a soft equation-of-state is favoured at higher collision energies \cite{Hillmann:2018nmd}.
+The hadrons do interact according to a 2-particle collision term that may involve elastic interactions and inelastic reactions, where the inelastic reactions include resonance creation and decay, and also string formation and fragmentation.
+At very high energies ($\sqrt{s_{NN}} > 50$ GeV), the model employs \pythia to include hard scatterings.
+The table of included hadrons reaches typically up to 3~GeV in mass, depending on particle type.
+In the latest version also charm degrees of freedom have been included, although charm production has only been benchmarked in the low energy range ($\sqrt{s_{NN}} < 7$ GeV).
+Generally, the application of such a model set-up leads to a rather natural transition from the central collision area to the periphery of the interaction zone.
+That is often termed as the core--corona transition, as it leads to substantial thermalization in the central region of the collision due to high interaction rates, and then naturally transforms into single nucleon+nucleon interactions towards the edges of the collision zone.
 For a recent review of transport models the reader is referred to Ref.~\cite{Bleicher:2022kcu}.
-UrQMD is also available in \corsika{} as an optional low-energy interaction model.